Welcome to the English Department at Moorpark College

 - explain how fiction, drama, and poetry reflect the author's cultural, moral, gender-based, psychological, and philosophical assumptions.

-- use and evaluate various sources to interpret literature and create original arguments.
+- evaluate various sources to interpret literature and create original arguments.

 - identify the structure and main points of the literary critical essay.